Top 10 Outdoor Adventure Travel Clubs In India for Biking, Trekking, Running, Cycling, Rock Climbing & Mountaineering

 When I started trekking I always struggled for partners.
-Most of my friends wanted to travel but their idea of travel was to go to a touristy place, get drunk and play cards and may be buy some souvenirs.
-It was so difficult to find like minded people that a lot of time I ended up backpacking on my own without anybody with me.
-Today thanks to the power of internet connecting with like minded people is such a breeze.
-But still a lot of people don’t take the first step as they don’t want to take the first step or think that cost will be too high or they do not have the right equipment for adventure travel.
+Most of my friends wanted to travel but their idea of travel was to go to a touristy place, get drunk and play cards and may buy some souvenirs.
+It was so difficult to find like-minded people who a lot of time I ended up backpacking on my own without anybody with me.
+Today thanks to the power of internet connecting with like minded people are such a breeze.
+But still, a lot of people don’t take the first step as they don’t want to take the first step or think that cost will be too high or they do not have the right equipment for adventure travel.

 Today it is much easier as there are outdoor adventure clubs who help their members get out, train, dispel any fears they may have about the activities and also organize trips.